 A more detailed description is shown on the left side of the statusbar if you hover the mouse over a menu item.

 Most dialogs and some dock windows show help buttons which will open the corresponding sections of the online manual.

-XP11), the flight plan file name and a trailing
+XP11), the flight plan file name, the aircraft performance file name with trailing

-N will be appended if the Navigraph database is used:
+N will be appended if the Navigraph database is used.
+Example below for Prepar3D:

-P3DV4: All feartures on the map and all information in dialogs and windows comes from the flight simulator database.
+P3DV4: All features on the map and all information in dialogs and windows comes from the flight simulator database.

 P3DV4 / N: Airports and ILS are shown and used from the flight simulator database.
 Navaids, airspace, airways and procedures are used from the Navigraph database.